thindil/vim-ada/README.md

 Webpage: https://github.com/morhetz/gruvbox

 Another theme available with this pack.
-More informations about this theme, configuring and enabling it, you can find at it webpage.
+More information about this theme, configuring and enabling it, you can find at its webpage.
 This version of Gruvbox have added support for Ada syntax.

 -------